HYBRID TO OPTIMISE RESOURCES

 Lessons and results:

 WHP’s premise that communities will not travel long distances or incur high expenses to receive preventive or low-end curative services, but will respond well if the services are available close by is strongly validated by this model.
 The use of an ANM reduces the cost sharply and improves follow-up care so essential for all services, but particularly for those that have side effects, such as injectable contraceptives or IUDs.
-Project Matrika has so far provided 33,600 family planning and100,101 antenatal services either on their own or in electronic consultation with city doctors.
+Project Matrika has so far provided 39,675 family planning and 106,489 antenatal services either on their own or in electronic consultation with city doctors (as on January 11th 2019).